-In the ordinary course of business, the Company, through its bank subsidiary, extends loans in the ordinary course of business to certain officers and directors and their personal business interests at, in the opinion of Management, the same terms including interest rates and collateral, as those prevailing at the same time for comparable loans of similar credit risk with persons not related to the Company or its subsidiaries.
+The Company, through its bank subsidiary, extends loans in the ordinary course of business to certain officers and directors and their personal business interests at, in the opinion of Management, the same terms including interest rates and collateral, as those prevailing at the same time for comparable loans of similar credit risk with persons not related to the Company or its subsidiaries.
 These loans, which are subject to approval by the Company's Board of Directors, do not involve more than normal risk of collectability and do not include other unfavorable features.
-Other than these transactions, there were no material transactions exceeding \$120,000 with any such persons during the years ended December 31, 2019 and 2018.
+Other than these transactions, there were no material transactions exceeding \$120,000 with any such persons during the years ended December 31, 2020 and 2019.